jcu-eresearch/Edgar/developermanual.md

 tags:    []
 ---

 This install guide is for <code>yum</code>, tested with CentOS 6.2.
-Installation also confirmed working with Ubuntu <code>apt-get</code> packages.
+Installation also confirmed working with Ubuntu via the appropriate <code>apt-get</code> packages.

 #Install Database